Retirement Income Plan for Employees (ERIP)

 ERIP included both a defined contribution component described above and a defined benefit component that was frozen December 31, 2008, and a defined benefit pension plan that was frozen June 30, 2016.
 Employees who earned a pension under the ERIP defined benefit component before January 1, 2009 and SEPP defined benefit pension plan before July 1, 2016 will not lose that benefit.
 Going forward, all eligible employees will participate in enhanced benefits under ERIP.

 To learn more about any benefit you may have earned under the ERIP defined benefit component and SEPP defined benefit pension plan, active employees should refer to the annual defined benefit plan statement that is mailed to their home annually.

-A few weeks before your one-year anniversary of employment, you will receive a letter inviting you to attend a One-Year Anniversary Retirement Plan Information Meeting.
+A few weeks before you are eligible to join the plan, you will receive a letter inviting you to attend a Retirement Plan Information Meeting.
 We encourage you to attend one of these monthly sessions at which representatives from TIAA will be available to help you with your enrollment and investment selection.

 Individual meetings with TIAA financial advisers are available by appointment.

 For more information, download the Retirement Income Plan for Employees Summary Plan Description found under Related Documents.